 Working with Institute participants, Ellen:

-- Conducts Know Your Rights workshops on pursuing education and/or employment with a criminal record
+- Conducts Know Your Rights workshops on pursuing education and employment with a criminal record

 - Meets with participants to review and correct RAP sheet errors—coaching individuals on which entries are accessible and how to answer questions; providing guidance understanding records and actual vs. perceived barriers; and taking the steps necessary to correct errors